Butters' Very Own Episode: Plot

-Butters expresses excitement about his parents' upcoming anniversary, which they are going to celebrate at Butters' favorite restaurant, Bennigan's.
+Butters Stotch expresses excitement about his parents' upcoming anniversary, which they are going to celebrate at Butters' favorite restaurant, Bennigan's.
 A few days before their anniversary, his mother, Linda, asks Butters to spy on his father, Chris, in order to find out what his gift for her will be so that her own will not fall short.
-While spying, Butters watches Chris enter first a gay theater and then a gay bathhouse (though Butters is too naive to understand the nature of his father's activity).
-Upon returning home, Butters reports to his mother about his father's whereabouts, leaving her appalled by her husband's homosexual affairs, becoming visibly distraught and unhinged.
-Linda then attempts to murder Butters by dumping her car in a river with him inside.
+While spying, Butters watches Chris enter first an adult theater for gay men (to watch "Fisting Firemen 9") and then a gay bathhouse, but Butters is too naive to understand the nature of his father's activity.
+Upon returning home, Butters reports to his mother about his father's whereabouts, leaving her appalled by the news of her husband's proclivities, becoming visibly distraught and unhinged.
+Butters later catches Chris at the club, who tries to explain it to him.
+Linda then attempts to murder Butters by dumping her car in a river with him inside while Chris was in shock that he already told her.

 Hours later, Chris enters the home to find his wife attempting to hang herself.
 He rushes to her side and explains that his homoerotic tendencies stem from chatting with other bi-curious and married men on the Internet.
 He insists he still loves her and does not want to lose his family over his "addiction".
 Linda then admits to having drowned Butters, to which Chris promises that he will not let her go to jail.
 The next day, the Stotches confront the press about their son, stating that he was abducted by "some Puerto Rican guy".
 As the media centers in on the "missing child" case, the pair are inducted into a club of infamous, highly publicized characters whose loved ones have also been "taken from them by Some Puerto Rican Guy", including Gary Condit, O. J. Simpson, and John and Patricia Ramsey.

 Butters, however, survives his mother's attempt to kill him in similar fashion to the infamous Susan Smith murder of her children, and brushes off the incident as an accident.
 He then sets off home, eager to get back in time to celebrate his parents' anniversary with them.
 He first does some singing and dancing at a seedy 'dance' club, and then heads down a scary road after getting directions from an Old Mechanic.
 He returns home to find his parents fighting over all the lies they have told.
-Upon hearing what the quarrel was about, he scolds them for lying and trying to teach him to lie.
+Upon hearing what the quarrel was about, he snaps and then scolds them for lying and trying to teach him to lie.

 Deciding to follow in their son's footsteps, they come clean to the media about the cover-up, revealing many unsettling facts to Butters in the process.
-Afterwards, Stan, Kyle and Cartman chastise Butters about his unhinged parents.
-Although he attempts to make light of the situation, Butters admits that he is now probably scarred for life, the boys are gonna really go to town on him, and sometimes lying really can be for the best.
+Afterwards, Stan Marsh, Kyle Broflovski and Eric Cartman mock Butters about his unhinged parents.
+Although he attempts to make light of the situation, Butters admits that he is now probably scarred for life, the boys are going to ridicule him, and sometimes lying really can be for the best.